-In contrast, with the MELO Cask, there is no need to anticipate failure of the canister, as the outer cask is allowed to fail.
-At that point, the top is removed from the MELO Cask, and the interior canister removed.
+inside the MELO Cask.
+At that point, we still have plenty of time to react, as the interior canister can withstand corrosion for many years.
+Corrosion must be avoided to allow the thin canister to be transported.
+To "repair" the canister, we are likely talking about replacing it.
+To do so, the top is removed from the MELO Cask, and the interior canister removed.
 This does not open the interior canister at all and so there is no need for a hot-cell or fuel pool, and extensive inspections can be avoided because leaks are easily detected by a loss of pressure (explained below).
 The interior canister is inspected when it is move to the new MELO Cask.